Duet3D/wiki-content/How_to_guides/Commissioning.md

 # Check Stepper Motors

-Before conducting this step, temporarily alow axis movement without homing by navigating to the G Code console and entering: M564 S0 H0
+Before conducting this step, temporarily allow axis movement without homing by navigating to the GCode console and entering: `M564 S0 H0`

 Navigate back to the Machine Control page.
 At this time, we will check the operation of our stepper motors.